BetterLordWilliam/KeyFinder/README.md

 The creation of this game was an exercise in object-oriented design as well as a test of my knowledge of programming concepts such as recursion.

-### Requirements

-Java is required to be able to run this project.
-Download java from [here](https://www.java.com/en/download/).

 ### How to Run

 This is very easy!
 So long as you have Java installed, simply download this folder and run the [provided jar](./2DJavaGame%20SUBMISSION-SC.jar) file give the name '2DJavaGame SUBMISSION-SC.jar'

 Enjoy!

+*Java is required to be able to run this project.
+Download java from [here](https://www.java.com/en/download/).*

 ### What to do